 When it came time to select a cloud provider, OceanMind carefully assessed their options and then selected Microsoft Azure due to its reputation for scale, reliability, and security.
 Because OceanMind works closely with governments and law enforcement agencies from around the world, maintaining compliance with data regulation laws was critical.
 Thankfully, Microsoft Azure boasts over 90 compliance certifications, over 50 of which are specific to global regions and countries, making it the ideal cloud provider for international operations like OceanMind.

 To facilitate their migration to Microsoft Azure, OceanMind partnered with endjin: a UK-based consultancy with deep expertise in Microsoft Azure, data, AI, and solving complex software engineering problems.
-As a Microsoft partner with gold competencies in the Microsoft Partner Network for Cloud Platform, Data Platform, Data Analytics, and DevOps, endjin helps small teams achieve big things.
+As a Microsoft partner with gold competencies in the Microsoft Cloud Partner Program for Cloud Platform, Data Platform, Data Analytics, and DevOps, endjin helps small teams achieve big things.
 Naturally, with this blend of skills and experience, they were an ideal partner for OceanMind’s global ambitions and cloud migration.

 Making the transition to the cloud